opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 A popular approach is to configure your [index templates](../index-templates/) to set the `index.routing.allocation.require.temp` value to `hot`.
 This way, Elasticsearch stores your most recent data on your hot nodes.

-{% comment %} (You can then use the [Index State Management (ISM)](../../ism/index/) plugin to periodically check the age of an index and specify actions to take on it.
-For example, when the index reaches a specific age, change the `index.routing.allocation.require.temp` setting to `warm` to automatically move your data from hot nodes to warm nodes.)
+{% comment %}You can then use the [Index State Management (ISM)](../../ism/index/) plugin to periodically check the age of an index and specify actions to take on it.
+For example, when the index reaches a specific age, change the `index.routing.allocation.require.temp` setting to `warm` to automatically move your data from hot nodes to warm nodes.{% endcomment %}
-{% endcomment %}

 ## Next steps